hiero-ledger/hiero-json-rpc-relay/experiment-log.md

 need to test LOG_LEVEL=error and LOG_LEVEL=warn to see how it works with the pino worker elimination

-default - 27/30MB
+default - 27/30MB [baseline]
-revert minimal mode - 29/32MB
+revert minimal mode (w or w/o collectDefaultMetrics) - 29/32MB [works for underload 88-66old, 120RPS, 30s]
-revert minimal mode (w or w/o collectDefaultMetrics) - 29/32MB
+revert lodash removal and keccak - 30/33MB [works for underload 88-66old, 120RPS, 30s]
-revert lodash and keccak - 30/33MB
+revert pino worker elimination - 30/33MB (but not able to run load test when 88-66old due to hitting RSS limit as the worker threads consume more memory) revert Selective SDK Import - 39.4 (43.1) (able to start with 64-48old, and able to survive load test with 88-66old)

-revert pino worker elimination - 30/33MB (but not able to run load test when 88-66old due to hitting RSS limit as the worker threads consume more memory)
+So looks like we justneed Ethers Submodule imports, Pino worker elimination and that's it for it to be able to start with 64-48old and survive load test with 88-66old.
+The other three optimizations just basically add deferred memory footprint at startup, but when under load, it makes no difference.